 Keystone CORE Services

-In 2009, Pennsylvania Downtown Center (PDC) created a subsidiary nonprofit organization called Keystone C.O.R.E.
+In 2009, the Pennsylvania Downtown Center (PDC) created a subsidiary nonprofit organization called Keystone C.O.R.E.
 Services, Inc. (KCS).
-C.O.R.E. stands for Community Oriented Real Estate, which is based upon the community-initiated real estate intervention process developed by Donovan Rypkema for the National Trust for Historic Preservation's Main Street Center.
+C.O.R.E. stands for Community Oriented Real Estate, which is based upon the community-initiated real estate intervention process developed by Donovan Rypkema for the National Trust for Historic Preservation’s Main Street Center.
 KCS is incorporated in the Commonwealth of Pennsylvania as a separate IRS-recognized 501(c)(3) organization.

 The mission of KCS is to act as a redevelopment partner for the reclamation and rehabilitation of blighted and deteriorated properties in which the private sector has not reinvested or redeveloped.
 KCS is led by a nine member board of directors, which is never comprised of more than 49 percent of PDC board members.